Pedro Alcázar

+Professional career

+Alcázar turned professional in 1995 & compiled a record of 22–0–1 (1 NC) before beating Adonis Rivas, to win the WBO super-flyweight title.
+He lost his title to Fernando Montiel in Las Vegas, Nevada on 22 June 2002, in what would turn out to be his final bout.

+Professional boxing record

 Death

-Alcazar's death shocked the boxing world.
-He lost his title to Fernando Montiel in Las Vegas, Nevada on 22 June 2002.
-Immediately following the bout, Alcazar was declared healthy by ringside doctors, with no visible signs of any trauma.
+Immediately following the bout with Montiel, Alcazar was declared healthy by ringside doctors, with no visible signs of any trauma.
 He went sightseeing the day after the fight and was in his hotel room getting ready to fly back to Panama when he collapsed.
 He was taken to hospital, where he died.

 This was the first time in boxing history that a boxer is known to have collapsed so long after the end of a fight.
 The boxing authorities have discussed compulsory medical testing for boxers up to 48 hours after a fight finishes, longer than heretofore.
 There was already concern following the Michael Watson case, which in the United Kingdom established the principle that the authorities have a wide responsibility for the health and safety of boxers (and also spectators).
 Alcazar's death highlighted the manner in which it can take an extended time before potentially life-threatening symptoms present themselves.